Spending precious time with my husband

 I’ve got two best friends, who have been phenomenal.
 But they were both diagnosed with cancer themselves.
 I felt like a nasty person if I went on about how I was feeling, so I had no one to talk to at that point.
 My support blanket was lifted away.
 I couldn’t do it any more and needed crisis help.

 I started going to the Maggie’s Centre at our local hospital.
 I often didn’t even talk to anybody when I was there – I just took time out.
 And there’s a fantastic local charity called The Haven, where I can contact a nurse if I need to talk to someone.
 When we chat, it’s not about how Nige is doing – it’s about how I feel.
 I get to say, “It’s not fair and I don’t like it.”
 They’ve also supported our son – helping him to come up with his own strategies to deal with what’s happening.
 These charities and others have found new ways to support people during the coronavirus pandemic, so I can still get help if I need it.

 Spending time with Nige

-I still go to the gym, but I always make sure I finish work on time and go straight there.
-That way, it doesn’t take up the whole evening and affect our family time.
+Before lock-down, I was still going to the gym, but always made sure I finished work on time and went straight there.
+That way, it didn’t take up the whole evening and affect our family time.
 We’re told me-time isn’t selfish, but it does feel like it if the time with the person you love isn’t as long as you thought it would be.
 If I won’t have him till the end of our natural lives, why would I do anything without him?

 Janssen-Cilag Ltd has supported Blood Cancer UK with funding for the production of this web page and others within the ‘Living well’ section.
 It had no influence over the content.